Kulir 100°: Plot

-Surya is the son of a gangster and studies at the Chengalpet Matriculation School.
+Surya is the son of a gangster and a student at a school in Chengalpattu.
 His mother, who is separated from her husband, wants him to grow up as a model citizen.
-Surya is violent like his father, and gets expelled for beating up a teacher.
-Surya, who is attached to his mother, promises that he will not take the path to violence again, and joins the Lake View School in a hill station.
-Surya is looked down by his snooty seniors led by school bully Rohit and his gang.
-The only people who stand with him are Babloo and Tanya, the principal Yeshwanth Raj's daughter, who has a soft corner for him.
+However, Surya is violent like his father and gets expelled for beating up a teacher.
+Surya, who is attached to his mother, promises her that he will not take the path to violence again and joins the Lake View School in a hill station.
+Surya is looked down upon by his snooty seniors led by school bully Rohit and his gang.
+The only people who stand with Surya are Babloo and Tanya, the principal Yeshwanth Raj's daughter, who has a soft corner for him.
 Under extreme provocation, Surya keeps his cool as he tries to live up to his mother's expectations.
 However, he relapses after Babloo is murdered and goes on a revenge spree.
-After achieving his revenge, Surya returns home, and learns that his mother died in a road accident.
+After achieving his revenge, Surya returns home but learns from his father that his mother died in a road accident.

 Production

 Kulir 100° is the first Tamil film directed by Anita Udeep.
 According to her, the title "indicates it's both cold and hot which means that opposites attract, the basic framework of the film".
 She spent almost a year on screen testing potential actors before finalising Sanjeev Karthick and Riya Bamniyal as the lead actors.
-Karthik Sabesh, who plays Sanjeev's friend, is the son of Sabesh of the Sabesh–Murali musical duo, and was recommended to the director by them.
+Karthik Sabesh, who plays Sanjeev's friend, is the son of Sabesh of the Sabesh–Murali musical duo and was recommended to the director by them.
 Bamniyal, previously an advertisement model, made her feature films debut.
 A non-Tamil speaker, she tried learning the language for playing her role.
+Sanjeev, then a dance choreographer, was cast after Anita saw him on a reality series.
 The film was made on a budget of ₹30 million.
-Filming took place in locations including Switzerland, Kullu, Manali, Yercaud, Ooty, and London.
+It was shot in locations including Switzerland, Kullu, Manali, Yercaud, Ooty, and London.
 While the story takes place primarily in a hill station, Anita intentionally left the place unnamed, calling it her "own dream land".
 The film includes a kissing scene between the lead actors, resulting in the censor board giving it a U/A certificate.

 Soundtrack

-The music was composed by Bobo Shashi.
-It is his debut film.
+The music was composed by Bobo Shashi in his debut film.
 The songs "Hip Hop Hurray" and "Manasellam" attained popularity.
 Karthik Srinivasan of Milliblog wrote, "Given Bobo Shashi's background (being Murali's – of Sabesh Murali fame – son!...Deva's clan!), the predominant hip-hop and rap mix is surprising.
 Sounding like the B-grade version of Dharan doesn't help, though".